TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: har-schema, har-validator.
-A copy of the source code may be downloaded from https://github.com/ahmadnassri/har-schema.git (har-schema), https://github.com/ahmadnassri/har-validator.git (har-validator).
+The following software may be included in this product: har-schema.
+A copy of the source code may be downloaded from https://github.com/ahmadnassri/har-schema.git.
 This software contains the following license and notice below:

 Copyright (c) 2015, Ahmad Nassri <ahmad@ahmadnassri.com>